Back to results

 The main objectives of the scheme are to:

-- Support practitioners to consolidate their research skills and expertise post-PhD and to progressively develop themselves as more independent practitioner researchers.
+• Support practitioners to consolidate their research skills and expertise post-PhD and to progressively develop themselves as more independent practitioner researchers, research managers and future leaders.

-- Enable the prospective fellows to gain experience of working with academic partners and knowledge users in relevant policy and/or practice organisations.
+• Enable the prospective fellows to form multidisciplinary and/or interdisciplinary collaborations with academic partners and knowledge users in relevant policy and/or practice organisations.

 Who can apply?